LokiMidgard/Dice-Tool/docs/dice-language.md

 ## Constant Literals

 You can write Integer (ℤ) and "Quoted strings" with backslash (`\`) as escape character and `ture` and `false`like in most languages.
 In Addition you can also use a literal for dices.
-The literal is constructed as following: `D|W\d+` e.g. `D6` for a 6 sided dice or `W20` for a 20 sided dice.
+The literal is constructed as following: `D|W\d+` e.g.
+`D6` for a 6 sided dice or `W20` for a 20 sided dice.
 It does not matter if you use `D` or `W`. `D` stands for dice and `W` for Werfel the German word for dice.

-## Retrun
+## Return

 To actually get some output you need to return a value.
 A return statement looks like following:
 ```
 return {expression}
 ```
-E.g `return D6` which is a complete valid programm.
+E.g `return D6` which is a complete valid program.

 Only one return Statement is allowed and it must be the last statement.